Install Userpilot on Your iOS App

 @objc public protocol UserpilotNavigationDelegate: AnyObject { func navigate(to url: URL, completion: @escaping (Bool) -> Void) }

-The UserPilot SDK automatically handles navigation if you haven't implemented the UserPilotNavigationHandler
+The Userpilot SDK automatically handles navigation if you haven't implemented the UserpilotNavigationHandler

 .
 When a deep link is external, the SDK will handle it appropriately.
-For complete control over link handling, you can override the UserPilotNavigationHandler
+For complete control over link handling, you can override the UserpilotNavigationHandler

 protocol.
 This allows you to customize the behavior for all types of links as per your requirements.